Academic Clinical Lecturer (ACL)

 Recruitment is now open and applications are sought for ACL positions within any discipline, including Dentistry, from highly motivated, enthusiastic individuals.

 This programme allows the ACL to develop academic skills (25% research at QUB) at the same time as speciality clinical skills.
-The trainee will prepare an application for an externally funded clinical research training fellowship to undertake research leading to a PhD/MD.

 Applicants should state their speciality preference clearly on the application form.